 The Kibera Girls Soccer Academy provides a free holistic secondary education to 130 girls annually in the informal settlement of Kibera in Nairobi, Kenya.

 Our students have dreamed of a dormitory for years.
 In 2015, 26 individuals climbed Mt.
 Kilimanjaro to raise money to construct a dormitory to provide safe housing for girls.
 There were many challenges along the way, but in February of 2020 we finally broke ground on the three-story building.
 Shortly afterwards, construction halted due to the pandemic, but resumed in December.
 Thanks to a generous grant from the Girls' Opportunity Alliance at the Obama Foundation, we will welcome 40 girls in mid-July 2021 and hope to expand to the full capacity of 80 girls as funding allows.

 The dormitory will provide three meals a day and a safe and stable environment for our most vulnerable girls improving their well-being and academic performance.
 The building will have a school cafeteria and library on the bottom floor with dormitories and study spaces on the top two floors.
 The rooftop will be a functional recreational area to play soccer, volleyball or basketball.

 We're halfway to our goal!
 We still need to raise $15,000 by the end of June to furnish and equip the dormitory in time for the girls to move in for the new school year:

-- $16,000 for beds, mattresses, and bedding for 80 girls ($200 per girl)
+- $10,000 for beds, mattresses, linens and pajamas for 40 girls ($250 per girl)